 Warhammer 40k Leviathan starter set

-Warhammer 40k 10th edition Leviathan is the bumper launch box set for 10th edition, and its title fighters are the Space Marines – of course – and the Tyranid Hive Fleets, whose tendrils have spread around the galaxy as they never have before.
+Warhammer 40k 10th edition Leviathan was the bumper launch box set for 10th edition.
 The box packed in 25 Space Marines and 47 Tyranids, plus a massive hardback rulebook, and mission cards.

-Check out our rundown of the Leviathan starter set contents to discover the oodles of awesome new models inside.
+Check out our rundown of the Leviathan starter set contents to discover the oodles of awesome new models that released with this set.
 If you’d like to see what Team Wargamer got up to with the minis, you can check our Leviathan review or editor Alex’s personal account of falling in love with Tyranids and Contrast Paint.